-The keel length (LQ) is measured horizontally at a height equal to half the draught (TE).
+The keel length (LQ) is measured horizontally at a height equal to 1/3 the draught (TE).
 This measurement must include a potential trim tab attached at the aft side of the keel.
-If $LQ > 1,5 \times TE$: Classic 3 hull.
+If LQ > 1,5 x TE : Classic 3 hull.